ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

 ## Clone Your Github repo and create a new branch

-Head to [GitHub](https://github.com) and copy the url of your Docusaurus repo.
-Then run the following command in your terminal to clone the repo:
+Copy the url of your Docusaurus project repo and run the following command in your terminal to clone the repo:

 ```bash
 git clone <YOUR_GITHUB_REPO_URL>